Sv443/BetterYTM/contributing.md

 <br>

 > #### createRipple()
-> Usage:
+> Usages:
 > ```ts
 > unsafeWindow.BYTM.createRipple<TElement>(rippleElement: TElement, props?: RippleProps): TElement
-> unsafeWindow.BYTM.createRipple(rippleElement: undefined, props?: RippleProps): HTMLDivElement
+> unsafeWindow.BYTM.createRipple(rippleElement?: undefined, props?: RippleProps): HTMLDivElement
 > ```
 >
 > Creates a circular, expanding ripple effect on the specified element or creates a new one with the effect already applied if none is provided.